KyloRich/Ril-Dil-FoodTruck-Site/README.md

 <h3>Skills Used:<h3/>

-- Agile Software Framework employed to collaborate with my team of programmers, developing responsive website to meet client’s business needs
 - Front-end build with React components and Bootstrap for responsive design
 - React form-validation employed for customer’s ability to book food truck services
 - Form registering to back-end with React, Node.js, Bootstrap, Axios and Rest-API